4 Key Problems That Cause Writing Anxiety (And How to Overcome Them)

 Jot down a little bit about what you'll include in each smaller deadline, either in bullet notes or sentences.

-When you’re done, share in the comments.
-Give feedback on your writing companion’s posts—and keep coming back to update us all on how you’re doing with meeting your benchmarks!
+When you're done, share in the practice box below.
+Give feedback on your writing companion's posts—and keep coming back to update us all on how you're doing with meeting your benchmarks!